 Did you find this tutorial helpful?
 If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you are ready to use heat-resistant fabric, and follow me on Pinterest for more tips, tutorials, and inspiration!

 Addition: I have received a number of comments and suggestions on this article, indeed this is an interesting subject.

 Diane B. had a very interesting addition to which I have to say that my common sense tells me to agree:

-Thank you Diane!
-I fully agree, we should find other ways of protecting our kids, poisoning them to protect from another danger is not the solution!
+Thank you, Diane!
+I fully agree we should find other ways of protecting our kids, poisoning them to protect them from another danger is not the solution!